Predicted to Purchase Product: Propensity v2

 Our use case LTV, not a transaction, not a recommendation.

-Huh wha???
+Huh, what???
 It’s odd, so let me explain.
 Most product affinity use cases begin and end with a product your shoppers are most likely to buy.
 Our angle is unique in that it includes further “qualifying questions.”

 What product are you likely to buy that:

-- Is part of a “product theme” you are already purchasing in (continuity/expansion)
+• Is part of a “product theme” you are already purchasing in (continuity/expansion)

-- Is a product line that is “new to you” product (expansion)
+• Is a product line that is “new to you” product (expansion)

-- Will lead to the most down stream purchases (Journey Graphing)
+• Will lead to the most downstream purchases (Journey Graphing)

-You see, the above isn’t really about a product, but speaks to the nature of the relationship a customer has with the product lines…it sets the stage for customer optimization and conversational marketing.
+You see, the above isn’t really about a product but speaks to the nature of the relationship a customer has with the product lines…it sets the stage for customer optimization and conversational marketing.

-So what else makes our approach different…read on.
+So, what else makes our approach different…read on.

 We predict the entire catalog – every product line

-Line level 30 day predicted purchase w/ (300k prospects)
+Line level 30-day predicted purchase w/ (300k prospects)

 Why?
 From recognizing prospect opportunities (expansion) to managing a customer shift of spend between lines, to the basics of prioritizing email participation – without a prediction against the entire catalog – you have an incomplete picture.